 The Official Bio

 Kris Fletcher writes about small towns, big families, and the love that grows despite them.
 She has a thing for underdogs, which probably explains her lifelong devotion to the Toronto Maple Leafs.
-Kris shares her central New York home – fondly known as Casa Kitty – with her husband, however many of their kids are currently in residence, two cats, and a large population of wild killer dust bunnies.
+Kris shares her central New York home – fondly known as Casa Kitty – with her husband, however many of their kids are currently in residence, three cats, and a large population of wild killer dust bunnies.